Sustainable Behaviour Change

 Exercises consistently

-This idea strongly overlaps with the identity-based behaviour change principles explored in Atomic Habits.
+This closely connects with the identity-based behaviour change ideas explored in what workplace wellbeing can learn from Atomic Habits.

 They are built through repeated evidence: